kulverstukas1/stealthstalker/README.md

     Saves data locally – can be run from flash drive

-When the data is stolen it will be written to a folder structure like so: CURRENT_USER/DATE-TIME/*
+When the data is stolen it will be written to a folder structure like so: CURRENT_USER/DATE-TIME/* The example PHP script to receive data can be found here: http://9v.lt/projects/C/StealthStalker/receive_data.php_

 More information: http://9v.lt/blog/stealthstalker-malware-c/